avarakin/AstroPiMaker4/README.md

 6. Fully headless operation

-# Installation for OrangePi 5
+# Installation on OrangePi 5

 1. Install Jammy (22.04) Xfce Desktop image from Orange Pi website
 2. Power on the Pi, once in Xfce desktop, open terminal and run the commands as below (password is orangepi on the 1st line).